uorri/wall-by-tag/README.md

 # wall-by-tag

-Displays an image from Unsplash at your request.
+Displays an image from Unsplash at your query.